-We believe the primary drivers of our operating results are residential remodeling and replacement (R&R) activity and new home construction.
+We believe the primary drivers of our operating results continue to be new home construction and residential remodeling and replacement (R&R) activity.
 We believe that housing starts and window shipments are indicators of activity levels in the home building industry, and we use this data, as published by or derived from third-party sources, to evaluate the market.